gluon-lang/gluon/TUTORIAL.md

 assert_eq!(result, Ok(3));
 ```

-### Calling Rust functions from embed_lang
+### Calling Rust functions from gluon

-embed_lang also allows native functions to be called from embed_lang.
+gluon also allows native functions to be called from embed_lang.
 To do this we first need to define the function so it is available when running embed_lang code.

 ```rust,ignore
 fn factorial(x: i32) -> i32 {